31 Aug Will Raise Money for Sanity: Keeping Healthy Boundaries

 If You Can’t Make the Workshop

-My workshop this weekend will help identify and keep sane clear boundaries when you are raising money, no matter how you are doing it or what you plan to use the money for (as long as it’s ethical and genuinely important to you).
+My workshop will help identify and keep sane clear boundaries when you are raising money, no matter how you are doing it or what you plan to use the money for (as long as it’s ethical and genuinely important to you).
 It will also be helpful to donors.
 Participants will come away with a clearer understanding of

 - what’s your job and what’s not when it comes to raising money